Taliks87/car-suspension/README.md

 # car suspension

-Developed with Unreal Engine 4.22.3
+Developed with Unreal Engine 4.22.3(update to 4.25.4)

 Use Ray Cast for modeling suspension of car.
-Move and Friction using simple mechanic.
+Move and Friction using very simple mechanic.

 Control: